 Information resources can be books, articles, theses, statistics, patents, standards, reference books, laws and regulations, specialists, etc. Consider what kind of information you need and choose a suitable information resource.
 Usually you will need to search for information in several different sources.

 Search in databases to find publications on your topic.
 While some databases are openly available to anyone online, most academic databases are subscription based.
-Turku UAS library has acquired access to many databases that are relevant for Turku UAS studies and research.
+Turku UAS library has access to many databases that are relevant for Turku UAS studies and research.
 Databases are available through the Turku UAS Finna search service.
 Turku UAS students and staff have access rights to these databases.

 There are different types of databases: